godot-escoria/escoria-docs/api/ESCItem.md

 export var is_exit = false
 ```

-If true, the ESC script may have an ":exit_scene" event to manage scene changes
+If true, the ESC script may have an ``:exit_scene`` event to manage scene changes.
+For simple exits that do not require scripted actions, the ``ESCExit`` node may be
+preferred.

 ### is\_trigger